Find the Best Tankless Water Heater Repair Services in USA

 Flow Sensor

 A flow sensor detects the flow of water and activates the tankless water heater when a hot water tap is turned on.
-Ensuring proper function is crucial for efficient heating.
+A malfunctioning flow sensor may cause the unit to fail to start or to continue running after the tap is turned off. .

 Temperature Controller